 - • Availability of replacement parts

-- • Age and model of the mini split
+- • Age and condition of the existing unit

 Useful next steps